THE DEDUCTIVE BRIDGE: FROM ANOMALY TO ARCHITECTURE¶

 The forensic anomalies (1) Energy Deficit with suppressed ground-coupled impulse, (2) bounded geometric precision, and (3) selective impedance-based coupling — they force a single deductive architecture:

-A Spatially-Constrained Interferometric Event (SCIE) driven by a triangulated interferometry grid (Anvil / Shear / Hammer) operating through a regional circuit coupling pathway consistent with HSS-triggered activation and atmospheric stabilization (Erin-as-node/lens).
+A Spatially-Constrained Interferometric Event (SCIE) driven by a triangulated interferometry grid (Anvil / Shear / Hammer) operating through a regional circuit coupling pathway consistent with HSS-triggered activation and Erin-shaped atmospheric stabilization / propagation geometry.